stevelorenz/comnetsemu/app/sdr_ofdm/README.md

 as we dispose of two USRP, one identified with the IP address: 192.168.10.2 and the other with the IP address: 192.168.10.3.
 The previous command is a python file that controls the signal processing blocks to configure the hardware.
-By following the code instructions, it then required to configure the virtual ethernet interface of each USRP with the following command:
+By following the code instructions, it then required to configure the virtual Ethernet interface of each USRP with the following command:

 ````Text
 sudo ifconfig gr0 192.168.200.1
 ````

-And for the second USRP configure the virtual ethernet interface with:
+And for the second USRP configure the virtual Ethernet interface with:

 ````Text
 sudo ifconfig gr0 192.168.200.2